Azure/azure-sphere-gallery/HTTPS_MutualAuth/README.md

 ## Setup

+This project uses Python 3, OpenSSL and bash - it is easiest to build and run in a Linux environment; it may work in other environments but is untested.

 Please refer to the HTTPS_Curl_Easy sample for detailed setup instructions.

 1. Copy your certs and keys as follows (or use the `make-certs.sh` script to generate test certs and keys - see below)